Albany Plan

 The Albany Plan of Union was a rejected plan to create a unified government for the Thirteen Colonies at the Albany Congress on July 10, 1754 in Albany, New York.
 The plan was suggested by Benjamin Franklin, then a senior leader (age 48) and a delegate from Pennsylvania.
-Based largely on his observations of the Iroquois and their system of common government, Franklin strongly urged fellow colonial leaders to consider the plan.
-More than twenty representatives of several Northern Atlantic colonies had gathered to plan their defense related to the French and Indian War (1754–1763), the front in North America of the Seven Years' War between Great Britain and France, spurred on by George Washington's recent defeat in the Ohio valley.
+Franklin's proposed plan drew on his observations of the Iroquois and their system of common government.
 The Plan represented one of multiple early attempts to form a union of the colonies "under one government as far as might be necessary for defense and other general important purposes."
 The plan was rejected but it was a forerunner for the Articles of Confederation and the United States Constitution.

 Background

+In July 1754, more than twenty representatives of several Northern Atlantic colonies gathered in Albany to plan their defense related to the French and Indian War (1754–1763), the front in North America of the Seven Years' War between Great Britain and France, spurred on by George Washington's recent defeat in the Ohio valley.

-The Albany Congress discussed the plan.
-After a committee reviewed different plans offered by delegates, its members chose Franklin's plan with some small modifications.
+The Albany Congress reviewed different plans offered by delegates, and eventually its members chose Franklin's plan with some small modifications.
 Benjamin Chew, then a young lawyer from Dover, Pennsylvania, served as secretary, and Richard Peters and Isaac Norris, both from Philadelphia, were among the members of this committee and the Pennsylvania delegation.

 It went beyond the original scope of the Congress, which was to develop a plan of defense related to near-term threats by France.
 The northern colonies were most concerned, as they shared a border with New France, but the mid-Atlantic colonies were also affected by differing loyalties of various Native American nations, usually related to their trading with France or Great Britain.
 The New England and northern tier colonies had long been subject to raiding from French colonies during times of conflict.
 The Albany Plan was the first proposed unification of the colonies for the purposes of defense.
 Benjamin Franklin made a political cartoon to popularize his plan, titled Join, or Die.